tytos-ai/analyser-tytos/SERVICE_CONTROL_GUIDE.md

 ## 🎯 Service Control Overview

 The P&L Tracker includes **automatic wallet discovery** and **P&L analysis** services that can be **controlled via API endpoints**.
-This ensures you have full control over API usage and can prevent exhausting your BirdEye API limits.
+This ensures you have full control over resource usage and web scraping activity.

 ## 🚦 Service States & Control